Starting at GW

 In some cases, documentation presented to verify employment authorization for Section 2 of the I-9 form carries an expiration date.
 It is the responsibility of the staff member to monitor expiration dates and to obtain and present documentation of continuing work authorization for re-verification by an authorized university representative prior to the expiration date.
 Failure to provide documentation of continued employment authorization to work at GW by the expiration date will result in termination.
 U.S. Passports and Permanent Resident Cards may have expiration dates but do not require re-verification.

-Staff members whose immigration status changes (change in visa type, citizenship status, etc.) during the course of employment, must report the status change and present updated documentation of continued work authorization under the new status to an authorized university representative in the Faculty and Staff Service Center or HRIS.
+Staff members whose immigration status changes (change in visa type, citizenship status, etc.) during the course of employment, must report the status change and present updated documentation of continued work authorization under the new status to an authorized university representative in HRIS.

 Employment Records